Fellow-Consulting-AG/docapp-docs/docs/en/docbits/admin-guides/postman-projects.md

 ### Upload document

-You can also use the POST method to upload a document to Docbits (DOC²).
+You can also use the POST method to upload a document to DocBits (DOC²).

 **1.**  Select the POST Method.<br>
 **2.**  Authorize yourself as described [above](/docbits/admin-guides/postman-projects/#authorization).<br>